xiaoxianyu-office/mm/Skills/conditions/targetwithin.md

 | --------- | -------------  | ------------------------- |
 | distance| d| Distance to check|

-As of July 4th 2022 this has been tested and seems to only be working from mobs, not from players!
+As of July 4th 2022 this has been tested and seems to only be working from mobs, not from players! - tested by Rhikcyn with the guidance of Akim91

 ---